Evolutionary mismatch: Sea turtles and light pollution

-This method of finding the ocean is successful in natural beaches, but in developed beaches, the intense artificial lights from buildings, light houses, and even abandoned fires overwhelm the sea turtles and cause them to head towards the artificial light instead of the ocean.
+This method of finding the ocean is successful in natural beaches, but in developed beaches, the intense artificial lights from buildings, light houses, and even abandoned fires overwhelm the sea turtles and cause them to head toward the artificial light instead of the ocean.
 Scientists call this misorientation.
 Sea turtles can also become disoriented and circle around in the same place.
 Numerous cases show that misoriented hatchling sea turtles either die from dehydration, get consumed by a predator, or even burn to death in an abandoned fire.
 The direct impact of light pollution on the number of sea turtles has been too difficult to measure.
 However, this problem is exacerbated because all species of sea turtles are endangered.
 Other animals, including migratory birds and insects, are also victims to light pollution because they also depend on light intensity at night to properly orient themselves.